vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 65 commits since the previous release, including 24 fixes.
+More than 70 commits since the previous release, including 26 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Jun 12 02:53:00 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Jun 13 02:54:25 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER